Guilty (Blue album): Critical reception

 Betty Clarke from The Daily Telegraph found that Guilty showed "Blue as we already know them: heavy on soul-puppy richness, light on meaning.
 It's easy listening in the most honourable sense, and there's no need to dress it up in seam-bursting bondage pants [...]
 What's left is a nifty little record."
 In a retrospective review for AllMusic, Sharon Mawer rated the album two out of five stars.
 She remarked that some songs on the album "were straying perilously close to Westlife territory and to many Blue fans, the most important thing about them was that they were not as bland as Westlife."

 In a negative review, Chris Long from BBC Music, called the album "in equal parts, vapid, bland, hopelessly derivative, unimaginative and, occasionally, downright offensive."
 He further wrote that "there is not one moment of the ballad-heavy, drippy, sugar-sweet overdose of Guilty that deserves even a second listen [...]
 This is the sound of a band more interested in increasing their tabloid column inch count with their various late night shenanigans and celebrity ligging, than in their music.
-There is no effort, no emotion, no desire in any of the tunes on offer."
+There is no effort, no emotion, no desire in any of the tunes on offer." laut.de editor Stefan Johannesberg concluded: "The boys may lack the charisma to be worthy heirs to Take That, but their music already has the natural class that B3, Before Four, and all that other junk are completely missing.
+All Blue need now are a few rough edges to stay interesting for a more mature audience in the long run."
+He rated Guilty three out of five stars.

+Commercial performance

+Released on 3 November 2003, Guilty opened at number one on the UK Albums Chart, becoming Blue's third consecutive album to reach the top spot.
+Although the album failed to replicate the major success of its two predecessors, it would spend 24 on the chart and achieve double platinum status in the United Kingdom.
+It was eventually ranked 29th on its 2003 year-end listing.